Generalised Baumslag-Solitar groups and Hierarchically Hyperbolic Groups: Actions on hyperbolic spaces

-We also have a type of converse which we will use later: given an action of a group $G$ on a hyperbolic space $X$ where there is a point $p\in\partial X$ on the boundary fixed by all of $G$, there exist {\bf Busemann functions} on $G$.
+We also have a type of converse which we will use later: given an action of a locally compact group $G$ on a hyperbolic space $X$ where there is a point $p\in\partial X$ on the boundary fixed by all of $G$, there exist {\bf Busemann functions} on $G$.
+Here all groups with such an action that we consider are countable and discrete, hence locally compact.
 In particular, see \cite{ccmt} where it is shown that there exists a homogeneous quasi-morphism $q:G\rightarrow \R$, the Busemann quasicharacter, where the quasi-kernel $\{g\in G\,|\,q(g)=0\}$ consists exactly of those elements of $G$ which are not acting loxodromically on $X$.
 In particular, although this results in $q$ being trivial in actions of the first or second type, in the third (assuming the two limit points are fixed pointwise) or the fourth types of actions we do obtain a non-trivial homogeneous quasi-morphism on $G$.
 Moreover \cite{ccmt} also shows that this Busemann quasicharacter is a genuine homomorphism if either $G$ is amenable or $X$ is proper.
 Indeed the first point follows from the well known fact that the only homogeneous quasi-morphisms on an amenable group are the homomorphisms.